Glycogen in humans: structure, role, localization, and energy yield

 Glycogen and muscle work

-Carbohydrates, namely glucose, and fatty acids are the main energy sources for muscle during exercise, and their relative contribution varies depending on the intensity and duration of exercise, as summarized below:
+Carbohydrates, namely glucose, and fatty acids are the main energy sources for muscle during exercise, and their relative contributions vary depending on the intensity and duration of the activity, as summarized below:

-Therefore, the contribution of glycogen to the energy needed to support muscle work increases with increasing exercise intensity, whereas that of fatty acids decreases.
-Furthermore, when no carbohydrates are ingested, performance is determined by glycogen stores in skeletal muscle and liver, whose relative consumption is different: as the intensity increases, muscle glycogen consumption increases whereas liver glycogen consumption remains more or less constant.
+Therefore, the contribution of glycogen to the energy required to support muscle work increases with exercise intensity, whereas the contribution of fatty acids decreases.
+Furthermore, when no carbohydrates are ingested, performance depends on glycogen stores in skeletal muscle and liver, whose relative utilization differs: as exercise intensity increases, muscle glycogen consumption rises, whereas liver glycogen consumption remains relatively constant.

 Note: the relative contribution of fatty acids and glycogen as energy sources also varies according to the athlete’s level of training.[8][50]